antvis/G6/docs/manual/middle/elements/nodes/defaultNode.en.md

 | labelCfg | false | Object | The configurations of the label |

-#### style
+### style
 `style` is an object to configure the filling color, stroke color, shadow, and so on.
-Here is the commonly used attributes in `style`:
+Here is the commonly used properties in `style`:

 | Name | Required | Type | Remark |
 | --- | --- | --- | --- |